mikemerin/JumpMasterLeaderboard/README.md

 # To be added:

 * Stack if window width < 1200
-* Leaderboard Run info will highlight current PBs or WRs in the run
+* Once API is updated: easy/medium/hard/hardest jump totals will have PBs/WRs

 # Unfixable for now